 A key part of the job involves identifying a vein and accurately puncturing it.
 Therefore, fine motor skills and the ability to see things at close range are key.

 As a phlebotomist, you could be working in a hospital, laboratory, nursing home, doctor’s office, blood donation center or any other healthcare facility.
 If you like to be on the move, you could also choose to travel and visit patients who are not mobile.

 Depending on where you are placed, you may need to work on shifts and be available for emergency calls.

 How do I become a phlebotomy technician?

-To become a phlebotomist, you need a postsecondary non-degree award from a phlebotomy program.
-It usually takes less than a year to complete such a program.
+To become a phlebotomist, you typically need a postsecondary non-degree award from a phlebotomy program.
 While some phlebotomists start off with a high-school diploma and receive training on the job, professional certification is almost always necessary for employment in this field.

 Training programs that award the required certification are available at technical schools, vocational schools and community colleges.
 These programs include content on medical terminology, physiology, and anatomy.
 The courses will include classroom sessions as well as lab work.

 How much do phlebotomists make?